John S. Gibson Jr.: Positions

 Gibson ringing the Korean Bell of Friendship in 1976.

 Though he often described himself as a "conservative Democrat," when he was first named president of the City Council in 1953 he was identified as a part of the "so-called liberal bloc," and he appointed other such councilmen—like Gordon Hahn, who broke a 7–7 tie to vote for Gibson as president—to chair the most important committees of the council.
 He was said to be "a liberal joining a very conservative council."

 He "loathed laws and regulations that he felt hampered free enterprise, and his pro-business, pro-growth views often angered environmentalists and tenants seeking protection through rent control and condominium conversion ordinances."

 Gibson was frequently described as a "nice guy," with an "easygoing, affable manner" and a "folksy sense of humor," but he could also be cantankerous and vindictive, the Los Angeles Times remarked editorially, as when he stripped Pat Russell and Marvin Braude of their committee positions in 1975 and "assign[ed] them to obscure and unimportant panels" after the two of them had opposed Gibson's bid for reelection as council president.

 He was a self-described religious fundamentalist who "made no attempt to separate his religious beliefs from his politics."
 He admired Billy Graham and said he never attended a council meeting without first saying a prayer.
 He said his favorite Bible verse was Galatians 6:2-3, "Bear one another's burdens, and so fulfill the law of Christ.
 For if any one thinks he is something, when he is nothing, he deceives himself" a quotation read to him by his mother when he became mayor of Geneseo, Kansas.

 He blocked a community plan for San Pedro for nearly twenty years "because he opposed government-mandated controls on growth."
 In 1973 he agreed with Councilman Billy G. Mills that the city was following planning policies that ignored housing for the poor and that would result in "larger inner-city ghettos."
 He objected to policies that allowed large lots in more affluent parts of town but, he said, concentrated apartments in the poorer sections.

 He was the only City Council member who did not use a private office but preferred to work "elbow-to-elbow with his staff in a large City Hall room, generally in his shirt sleeves."

 In 1975 he said he was upset by laws that would reduce penalties for possession of marijuana.
 He added:

 Permissiveness is destroying the morality of the young people and contributes to rising crime.
-I don't claim to be sinless, but as long as I breathe a breath I shall do my best to at least all people's attention to these matters.
+I don't claim to be sinless, but as long as I breathe a breath I shall do my best to at least call people's attention to these matters.

 Gibson played a key role in bringing the Dodgers baseball club from Brooklyn to Chavez Ravine in Los Angeles.